Dagmar Winter (bishop): Episcopal ministry

 In May 2019, it was announced that Winter would be the next Bishop of Huntingdon, a suffragan bishop in the Diocese of Ely.
 She was consecrated as a bishop at St Paul's Cathedral on 3 July 2019 by Justin Welby, Archbishop of Canterbury.
 In the vacancy following Stephen Conway's translation from Ely to Lincoln, Winter is also acting diocesan Bishop of Ely.

+On 14 February 2026, she was elected as Bishop of Edinburgh in the Scottish Episcopal Church.
+She was translated to the Diocese of Edinburgh and installed as bishop on 30 May.

 Views

 In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".